perfsonar/docs/low_cost_nodes_configuration.rst

 Introduction
 ============

 Running low cost nodes function in much the same way as running a "regular" perfsonar node with a few exceptions.
 Instead of running an entire toolkit stack with a local MA and a web UI and all that, these nodes are intended to be run as testpoints and report their results back to a centrally configured measurement archive.
-See the "System Requirements" section of the :doc:`low cost nodes <low_cost_nodes>` page for more information on specifications.
+See the :ref:`install_low_cost_nodes-sysreq` section of the :doc:`low cost nodes <install_low_cost_nodes>` page for more information on specifications.

 Configuration